aouiniamine/TayaraTn_Clone/README.md

 # TayaraTn_Clone
-TayaraTn Clone is a tayara.tn clone for my thesis project
+TayaraTn Clone is a tayara.tn clone for my green field solo project